Davidd-M/Davidd-M/README.md

 # Hello, World! 👋

-👨‍💼 I'm a software engineer from Sofia, Bulgaria, currently on a Python programming journey.
+👨‍💼 I'm a software engineering student from Sofia, Bulgaria, currently on a Python programming journey.

 📚 I'm currently learning programming and exploring its vast world of libraries and applications.